BendJS/presentation_boilerplate/README.md

 ### How to Use

-- Write your slides in `src/slides` folder in separated files using the [Markdown syntax](https://github.com/gnab/remark/wiki/Markdown) and add them on `templates/index.jade`.
+- Write your slides in `presentation.md` in separated files using the [Markdown syntax](https://github.com/gnab/remark/wiki/Markdown).
+If you want to use an individual slide per file, create a `/src/slides` directory, add slides there, and include them in `templates/index.jade`.

-- If you want to add another scripts and css use the `templates/inc/` folder and call them in the  `templates/index.jade`.
+- If you want to add another script and css use the `templates/inc/` folder and call them in the  `templates/index.jade`.

-- Look for different themes on [src/styl/remark-themes](https://github.com/brenopolanski/remark-boilerplate/tree/master/src/styl/remark-themes) and call them on [src/styl/main.styl](https://github.com/brenopolanski/remark-boilerplate/blob/master/src/styl/main.styl).

 - For highlight themes you can see in [remark Wiki](https://github.com/gnab/remark/wiki/Configuration#highlighting).